naveensing575/Social/README.md

-# Soical - Your Modern Social Hub
+# Social - Your Modern Social Hub

-Soical is a dynamic social networking platform designed to connect people, facilitate sharing, and foster engagement within online communities.
-Built on the MERN (MongoDB, Express.js, React, Node.js) stack and enhanced with Material-UI (MUI) for intuitive user interfaces, Soical offers a seamless experience for users to connect, share posts, and interact through comments and likes.
+Social is a dynamic social networking platform designed to connect people, facilitate sharing, and foster engagement within online communities.
+Built on the MERN (MongoDB, Express.js, React, Node.js) stack and enhanced with Material-UI (MUI) for intuitive user interfaces, Social offers a seamless experience for users to connect, share posts, and interact through comments and likes.

 ## Features